 If you need to be able to stretch out from time to time, and get up and wander around at your

-will and have the guarantee of only having to contend with one neighbour on the arm rest,
+will, and have the guarantee of only having to contend with one neighbor on the arm rest,

 then an aisle seat is for you.The down side of the aisle seat is that when you finally manage

 to fall asleep sitting bolt upright and you then get bumped and knocked by people wandering the aisles or your row companions wanting to get out of their seats to go to the bathroom.
 Grrrrrr!

 Nobody, ever, as far as I am aware, selects a middle seat unless they are travelling as a family group!

 Be very careful of the exit row seats and bulk head seats which offer extra legroom.
 They don’t suit

 everyone.
 Often they are at the front of the cabins where the families with babies are seated in bulk head